8 steps to successful succession planning

 Succession planning can unlock business potential but should be realistic

 While succession planning is useful for mapping the potential of your employees, don’t overlook the fact that is fraught with risk and, done badly, could exacerbate the issues you’re hoping to address.

-As with all analysis, you can add more and more complexity and refinement over time.
+As with all analyses, you can add more and more complexity and refinement over time.
 But remember, improving the ‘accuracy’ of your succession plan will mean collecting more data, having more discussion, spending increasing effort and time.
-In the end, there always has to be compromise between accuracy and practicality.
+In the end, there always has to be a compromise between accuracy and practicality.

 As executive coach Marshall Goldsmith says succinctly in his article 4 Tips for Efficient Succession Planning, succession plans “can lead to frustration if they aren’t realistic.
 Only give the promise of succession if there is a realistic chance of its happening.”

-If you have any questions about the succession planning we’ve outlined in this article, please contact us to find out more about how orgvue can help.
+If you have any questions about the succession planning we’ve outlined in this article, please contact us to find out more about how Orgvue can help.

 Read more about organizational design